dnadnaywy/AI-project/README.md

 # AI-project

-* Part of a project from Faculty of Computer Science Iasi, Romania
+* Part of a project from Faculty of Computer Science Iasi, Romania;
-* This project is a chatbot that knows to explain chess rules.
+* This project is a chatbot done using ChatterBot that knows to explain chess rules.